Newmood/IITM-notes/java-stuff/main.md

 ### Constants
 Section 1.3 : [Mathematical functions](./java-files/MathFunction.java)
  Constants in java are defined using `final` keyword, as they are immutable.
+Declared inside body of the class and not functions.

 >    When we declare a variable as `final`, it means that the reference to the object it points to cannot be changed once initialized.
 However, it doesn't mean that the object itself (if it's mutable) cannot be modified.
-In the code file, the declaration of `One` as local variable in method overshadows the one declared at `class`.
+In the code file [MathFunction](./java-files/MathFunction.java), the declaration of `One` as local variable in method overshadows the one declared at `class`.
 Hence, `Three2` outputs `4`.